 Next, layer all the freshly washed cucumbers on top of all the spices and garlic.
 You don’t have to pack them tightly, just pile them in.

 You need to keep the cukes under the brine (salt and water mix) and avoid them from being directly exposed to air.
-Find a plate that fits inside your crock that can keep the cukes under the water brine, and allow a weight to sit atop.
+Find a plate that fits inside your crock that can hold the cukes under the water brine, and permit a weight to sit atop.
 If you’ve made your pickles in a mason jar or other wide mouthed jar, use a smaller jam jar to act as the weight.
 The goal here is to keep the veg under the water solution.
 Make sure your weight (a rock, jar filled with water etc) is also really clean!
+I sterilize by cleaning with boiled water.
 Now, cover with a lid, plate, etc, and let it sit undisturbed in a cool place (not the fridge).

 Check on the pickles every few days, scooping away the foam and skin.
-After about 7-10 days, you won’t have to do this anymore. then just leave them, and check for taste!
+If the plate and weight are getting slimy, I wash them with soap and boiled water.
+After about 7-10 days, you won’t have to scrape the foam anymore.
+Just leave them and check for taste!
 After about three weeks, they can be put into mason jars and then into the fridge.
 There, they will continue to slowly ferment, and age deliciously.
 In the fridge, they can last up to a year.
-Then they are REALLY sour, but so good!
+Then they will be REALLY sour, but so good!

-Here I am checking on the pickles after about two weeks.
-Notice the plate that’s kept them below the brine:
+Here I am checking on the pickles after about two weeks:

 They are turning sour, but not quite finished culturing to my taste buds.
 So I left them in the crock for another week.
 Below, after three weeks, they are nearly perfect!
-So, I transferred them into big glass jars (I made a gallon and a half of pickles) to store in the fridge so they can slowly ferment through the season.
+So, I transferred them into gallon jars to store in the fridge so they can slowly ferment through the season.
 They are SO GOOD!

 Recap & tips:

-– Make sure they are crispy cukes to begin with, and let them soak in freezing cold water to crisp them up
+– Make sure you use crispy cukes to begin with.
+Let them soak in very cold water to crisp them up

 – find that “sweet spot” of salty brine to your liking.
 The saltier, the slower to ferment.
 The less salt, they’ll ferment quick and you might risk them going mouldy.
 There should NEVER be “hairy” mould.